OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 For this experiment, we will use the knob of the trimpot (trimmer potentiometer) to control the brightness of the LED.
 We will connect a potentiometer to the analog input and an LED to a PWM pin with a current-limiting resistor.
 We'll use the ATmega to interpret the input from the trimpot, and set the LED's brightness accordingly.

-Let's take a more detailed look at the ATMega pins on the Arduino dock since we'll be using them mostly throughout these tutorials.
+Let's take a more detailed look at the ATMega pins on the Arduino Dock since we'll be using them mostly throughout these tutorials.
 Analog pins are from prefixed with capital A (`A0` to `A5`).
 Pins `0` to `13` are digital pins.
 If there is a tilde sign `~` in front of the pin number, it means it can be used as a PWM pin.
 Pins `0` and `1` are serial pins and should not be used if we want to do serial communication between the ATmega and the Omega.

 #### What You'll Need